-Paper and paperboard account for over 26 percent of municipal solid waste.
+Paper and paperboard account for 25% of municipal solid waste.
 Recycling paper products—including newspapers, food packaging, cardboard boxes, junk mail, and office paper—produces big savings.
 It saves money, because recycling paper fiber is cheaper than growing, harvesting, and processing trees.
 Every ton of office paper recycled can save the energy equivalent of 322 gallons of gasoline, and making one ton of paper from recycled paper saves up to 17 trees.

 Reduce Hazardous Household Waste

 Leftover or used household products that contain potentially hazardous ingredients are often referred to as household hazardous waste (HHW).
 This includes used light bulbs, leftover drain cleaner and other potentially hazardous substances you no longer need or want to keep.
 You can reduce the HHW in your home by buying only the household products you need, and using up the products you buy for their intended purpose.
 Learn more about HHW in Texas.